DTC Messages and Procedures

 - If the Client has subscribed to a valid symbol, the Server will respond immediately with a MARKET_DATA_SNAPSHOT message, providing as many of the message fields as possible.

 - When there is a change with the Bid or Ask prices or quantities for the symbol subscribed to, the Server will send a MARKET_DATA_UPDATE_BID_ASK message to the Client.
+If the Symbol only provides Bid and Ask updates, then this message will be used.
+MARKET_DATA_UPDATE_TRADE messages will not be sent in this case.

 - When a new trade occurs for the symbol subscribed to, the Server will send a MARKET_DATA_UPDATE_TRADE message to the Client.